 What’s the origin of this method?

 In the book The Pragmatic Programmer by Andrew Hunt and David Thomas, there’s a story about a programmer who carries around a rubber duck who debugs their code by forcing themselves to explain each line of code to the duck.
-It was noticed that programmers tend to figure out solutions to their problems while talking to someone and explaining in detail the situation they are going through.
-As developers mainly work alone and there are many times when colleagues are not available to help, having an object to which you can talk to whenever you feel stuck makes the process more efficient.
+Programmers often tend to find solutions to their problems by discussing in detail the situation with someone.
+When developers mainly work alone and there aren’t colleagues available, having an object to which they can talk whenever they feel stuck makes the process more efficient.

 David Hayes had an interesting take on the psychology of Rubber Duck Debugging on his blog Thoughtful Code:

 “We use ducks and other stand-ins because of the vast difference between the way most humans think and the way that computers do.
 When you hit a roadblock when programming, it’s likely that you’re not thinking the way a computer does.
 Computers are painfully precise.
 Humans are, generally, forgiving and loose in their understanding.
 So many of the “bugs” and issues you have when solving a problem in your program originate in not being clear and explicit enough in your instructions.”

 How can I apply the rubber duck debugging method?

 These are the following steps:

 - Beg, borrow, steal, buy, fabricate, or otherwise obtain a rubber duck (bathtub variety).

 - Place rubber duck on desk.
 Inform it that you are just going to go over some code with it if that’s all right.